 So when I read a CV and don't see a degree, I don't chuck it in the bin.
 I look at what they've done since school, where they've worked, and see whether they've taken it upon themselves to learn the tools of the trade with diplomas or even online courses.

-If you’re still unsure about applying and have more questions, or just want someone to look over your CV, please do feel free to connect with me.
+If you're still unsure about applying and have more questions about how to get a job in social media, or just want someone to look over your CV, please do feel free to connect with me.

 Watch this space for my follow-up post, where I'll give some tips on how to effectively present yourself and your experience at the interview.